Yanis Rahmani

-Yanis Moloud Rahmani Cordeiro (born 13 May 1995) is a French footballer who plays as a left winger.
+Yanis Moloud Rahmani Cordeiro (born 13 May 1995) is a French footballer who plays as a left winger for club CE Sabadell FC.

-Club career
+Career

 Born in Champigny-sur-Marne to an Algerian father and a Portuguese mother, Rahmani moved to Sestao at the age of eight and joined Athletic Bilbao's youth setup in 2005, aged ten.
 He made his senior debut with the farm team in the 2012–13 season, in Tercera División.

 In August 2014, after finishing his formation, Rahmani was loaned to Segunda División B side Sestao River Club, for one year.
 He subsequently served further loan stints at CD Tudelano, SD Leioa and again back to Sestao before leaving Athletic when his contract expired in 2017.

 On 26 June 2017, Rahmani signed a two-year contract with CD Mirandés, still in the third division.
 On 3 July 2019, he agreed to a two-year deal with UD Almería in Segunda División.

 Rahmani made his professional debut on 17 August 2019, coming on as a late substitute for Gaspar in a 3–0 home defeat of Albacete Balompié.
-On 2 September, however, he and fellow teammate Mathieu Peybernes were loaned to CD Lugo for the season.
+On 2 September, however, he and teammate Mathieu Peybernes were loaned to CD Lugo for the season.

 Rahmani scored his first professional goal on 9 February 2020, netting the opener in a 2–2 home draw against Elche CF. On 1 September, he moved to fellow league team Málaga CF on loan for the season.

 On 30 July 2021, Rahmani agreed to a four-year contract with SD Eibar, also in the second division.
 On 14 January 2024, he was loaned to fellow league team CD Tenerife for the remainder of the season.

-On 28 August 2024, Rahmani terminated his link with the Armeros, and returned to Málaga the following day.
+On 28 August 2024, Rahmani terminated his link with the Armeros, and returned to Málaga on a one-year deal the following day.
+On 20 January 2026, after six months without a club, he signed with FC Cartagena in Primera Federación.

+On 8 July 2026, Rahmani was announced at CE Sabadell FC, newly-promoted to division two, on a one-year contract.